microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 + In **Storage browser (preview)**, go to **Container** -> **bundlesprocessed** and / or **bundleserr** to view info about FHIR bulk data files.

-    _Note: If you uploaded a .zip file, the names of the bundles within the .zip file are exposed (not the zip filename itself)._
+    _Note: If you uploaded a .zip file, the names of the bundles within the .zip file are exposed (not the .zip filename itself)._

     ![bundlesprocessed](./media/bundlesprocessed.png)